I Knew the Bride: Other appearances

 Hunter S. Thompson's Songs of the Doomed: More Notes on the Death of the American Dream, a 1990 anthology of essays and works of new journalism, has a chapter named after the song.

 The song is part of the Sounds of the Seventies: Punk and New Wave from Time-Life Records.

 British poet Hugo Williams titled his 11th book after the song; an earlier collection had similarly been named after an Everly Brothers song.

 Critical reception

 Robert Christgau, upon the release of Live Stiffs Live, characterized the song as "Lowe's answer to "You Never Can Tell", a 1964 song by Chuck Berry.
 Decades later, Austin City Limits called it a "cheeky roots/pop tune."
+Don Waller called it, "the best Chuck Berry song that Chuck didn't write".

+Of Lowe's album version, Spin said, "Backed by Huey Lewis's the News, it lacks the kick of either Edmunds’s or Rockpile’s version but affords Lowe a chance to redo one of his best songs with a popular American backing group and again test chart waters.

 Notable cover versions

 Cover versions of the song have been released on various albums, including: